The Exams for 2023 are not yet scheduled but will be later in 2023.

 Before you come to the test session:

-1. If you are Upgrading your license, you need to provide a COPY of any element credit certificate that applies towards your new license.
+1. IMPORTANT: If you are Upgrading your license, you need to provide a COPY of any element credit certificate that applies towards your new license.
 You must relinquish this COPY to be submitted to the FCC with your completed test material.
 (Please make your copies BEFORE coming to the test session, as copiers are not available at the test site.)
 Bring either a photocopy of your current, signed, Amateur Radio license, or the original(s) and photocopy(s) of any Certificates of Successful Completion of Examination (CSCE) you may hold from previous exam sessions.
 (If your license has already been issued by FCC, the CSCE showing license credit is not needed.)

 3. Please bring a pencil with an eraser and a pen to the exam session.